Course code: M7D-CGROUPS01

 A significant part of the course is spent on practical exercises.
 The lab sessions also provide participants with the opportunity to obtain one-to-one assistance from the trainer on the course material and exercises.

-Course participants will receive printed course books of around 100 pages.
+Course participants receive course books of around 100 pages.
 The course books include all of the slides and exercises presented in the course.

 The following samples give some idea of the course content and style of the course materials: